alfamike/University-Management-Project/academic-management-app/README.md

 ## License

-This project is private and confidential.
+This project is licensed under the GPL-3.0-or-later License.
+See the `LICENSE` file for details.